 There’s so much to choose from...the creative possibilities are endless!

-This is one of my favorite anti-inflammatory recipes— simply blitz the following ingredients together in the blender:
+Try this delicious anti-inflammatory recipe— simply blitz the following ingredients together in the blender:

 - 1 cup water